 A formal meeting between the patient partner (can invite a family member or friend if desired) Council staff and, if appropriate, a health care partner(s).
 The outcome of this meeting will be a signed decision agreement outlining the shared expectations.

-Stage Three: Restorative Action Plan
+Stage Three: Supportive Action Planning

-If the decision agreement is not successful, the next step is the creation of a restorative action plan outlining the background of the issue, previous solution efforts, as well as new actions and timelines requested.
+If the decision agreement is not successful, the next step is the creation of a supportive action plan outlining the background of the issue, previous solution efforts, as well as new actions and timelines requested.

 Stage Four: Removal from PVN